kubernetes-study-guide/Kubernetes-Study-Guide/Part-01/01_About_this_course/About_this_course.md

 kubectl delete all --all
 ```

-Note: don't worry if it deletes the kubernetes service, that will just get recreated again.
+This command will make more sense once we get started.

 ## Reference